tsjk/docker-core-lightning/README.md

 Currently, building for the platforms linux/amd64 and linux/arm64 have been tested.

+The Dockerfile based on Gentoo (`Dockerfile.gentoo`) is much less developed at the moment.
+If you want to try this out, go for using the one based on Debian (`Dockerfile`).

 # Building
 I for one usually build my images with Podman (Buildah) these days.
 So, these in structions assume you do as well.